Skip to main content

 According to the legislation in force, basic education students progress according to their level of achievement in relation to knowledge and abilities stipulated in the syllabuses and curriculum documents.

-Student progression or retention is indicated by the terms passed or not passed at the end of each year, and approved or not approved, at the end of each cycle.
+Student progression or retention is indicated by the terms passed or not passed at the end of each non-terminal-cycle-school year, and approved or not approved, at the end of each cycle.
 The decision to pass to the next year of schooling is a pedagogical one, and retention is considered exceptional in non-terminal grades of each cycle.
 The decision to retain a student can only be taken after pedagogical monitoring, applying measures designed and implemented to resolve difficulties detected.

-In grade 1, no student is retained, except when the class teacher makes this decision after having exceeded the number of unjustified absences permitted.
+At the end of grade 1, no student is retained, except when the class teacher makes this decision after having exceeded the number of unjustified absences permitted.

 At the end of the first cycle, a student does not progress and obtains a not approved grade if they have obtained unsatisfactory in Portuguese or PLNM or PL2 and mathematics; unsatisfactory in Portuguese or mathematics and unsatisfactory in two other subjects.